fawce/TR_CONNECT/README.md

  * the total return of the security, including dividends, distributions, and spinoffs.
 * ohlc
  * a convenience measure which returns open, high, low, and close

+Example:

+tr.query('MSFT', 'ds.vwap') retrieves the time-series history of VWAP for Microsoft.

 #Worldscope